petabridge/TurboMqtt/docs/Performance.md

 ![TurboMqtt reading messages off of EMQX via MQTT 3.1.1](img/emqx-mqtt3111.png)

-Using some of our application-specific stress tests, we've observed processing rates of ~70k msg/s (as fast as the stress testers could go against a single EMQX instance).
+Using some of our application-specific stress tests, we've observed processing rates of ~70k msg/s (as fast as the stress testers could go against a single EMQX instance) running on `QualityOfService.AtLeastOnce` (QoS=`1`) - which is significantly faster than our benchmark data (see, we told you!)

 Testing with larger packet sizes, such as 8kb packets, we've observed rates of around 35k msg/s, which translates to roughly 280 mb/s with a single client receiving messages.
 At those sizes you'll start to run into problems with your message broker long before TurboMqtt has any problems.